Compiled by the Road Trip Alberta team

-This is a fairly new event for the Calgary Stampede, and opens as one of the largest competitive powwows in Canada!
-This is a one-of-a-kind event that will feature dancing, singing, and a showcase of other Indigenous performances.
+This is a fairly new event for the Calgary Stampede and opens as one of the largest competitive powwows in Canada!
+This one-of-a-kind event will feature dancing, singing, and a showcase of other Indigenous performances.
 These three days of competition will feature the best Indigenous dancers and singers from all over North America, competing for $175,000 in prize money.

 Sample Some Wacky Food

 The food alone (especially the BBQ stations) is worth a trip to the Calgary Stampede!
-With great food vendors offering traditional midway fare all the way to outlandish creations, it’s definitely a must-stop foodie destination of the summer.
+With great food vendors offering traditional midway fare to outlandish creations, it’s definitely a must-stop foodie destination of the summer.

-The list of adventurous foods for 2023 is a jaw-dropper, with a focus on hot dogs as you’ve never seen (or tasted) before.
-Besides other head-scratchers like a Kool-aid chicken burger, and ketchup and mustard ice cream, you’ll find neon-coloured hot dogs, a peanut butter pickle dog, and the star attraction: the $100 jalapeno-cheddar “gut buster”.
+The list of adventurous foods for 2023 is a jaw-dropper, focusing on hot dogs you’ve never seen (or tasted) before.
+Besides other head-scratchers like a Kool-aid chicken burger and ketchup and mustard ice cream, you’ll find neon-coloured hot dogs, a peanut butter pickle dog, and the star attraction: the $100 jalapeno-cheddar “gut buster”.
 The dog itself is made of aged wagyu and elk meat marinated in wine, and is topped with melted cheese, imported German saurkraut, onions and banana peppers.
 (Would you pay $100 for that?)

 Free Pancake Breakfasts

 Rumour is that the Calgary Stampede has been associated with pancake breakfasts since 1923, when a local rancher began serving pancakes from his camp stove during the festivities to anyone who came by.